Days of Serbian Culture: History

-2019 festival was opened by the President of the Council for National Minorities of the Republic of Croatia Aleksandar Tolnauer.
+The 2019 edition of the festival was opened by the President of the Council for Ethnic Minorities of the Republic of Croatia Aleksandar Tolnauer.
 Alongside Zagreb, 2019 festival was held in Rijeka and Opatija.

 The 2022 Days of Serbian Culture in Zagreb and seven other Croatian cities focused on “Zagreb–Belgrade Connections”, highlighting artists who lived or worked across both cities over the past century.
 The program included the exhibition Tabula rasa showcasing works by Sava Šumanović, Neša Paripović and others.

-The 2024 Days of Serbian Culture in Zagreb began with the official opening of the Serbian Cultural Center on a historic site returned to the Serb community.
+The 2024 Days of Serbian Culture in Zagreb began with the official opening of the Archives of Serbs in Croatia on a historic site returned to the Serb community.
 The event featured the exhibition Barbarogenij nadrealizma.
 It focused on the work of Dušan Kovačević.
-Organisers emphasised the centre’s role in fostering cultural exchange between Serbs and Croats, as well as broader cooperation with European artists.
+Organisers emphasised the centre's role in fostering cultural exchange between Serbs and Croats, as well as broader cooperation with European artists.